Drenth1/api-sports-php/README.md

 ````

 Most common cases are covered by a dedicated function, you may use the 'raw' methods per endpoint to combine parameters.

-For a complete endpoint reference, please see [the documentation](https://api-sports-php.gitbook.io/api-sports-php-docs/).